 We start to worry what a dead baby will look like; we have never seen a dead baby.
 Is there going to be something wrong with him?
 Panic sets in.

-Her body does not know that the baby has died and will soon begin to produce milk, we are told there is a drug they can give her but it must be within four hours after birth, the doctor has left without writing the prescription, we have to wait, my eyes are on the clock nervously, please hurry my daughter has had enough pain, please don’t let her milk come in to remind her every second that her baby needs to be feed.
+Her body does not know that the baby has died and will soon begin to produce milk.
+We are told there is a drug they can give her, but it must be within four hours after birth.
+The doctor has left without writing the prescription.
+We have to wait.
+My eyes are on the clock nervously.
+Please hurry, my daughter has had enough pain.
+Please don’t let her milk come in to remind her every second that her baby needs to be fed.
 They sort this out just in time.

 We hold this beautiful bundle that we will never get to take home and watch grow.
 Photographs are taken, hand and footprints are done.
 For this we are very grateful because these are all we get to take home